 - Condition H is a Patient Safety Initiative

-- If there is a breakdown in communication and/or confusion in the plan of care with the healthcare team.
+- If there is a breakdown in communication or confusion in the plan of care with the health care team

-- If you feel your concerns are not being heard and/or your needs are not recognized or met.
+- If you feel your concerns are not being heard or your needs are not recognized or met

 While you are a patient at St. Mary Medical Center, you have the right to communicate with people inside and outside of the medical center.

 If you do not speak or understand English or have a hearing impairment, you have the right to have access to an interpreter.
-SMMC provides interpreter and translation services for our non-English speaking patients and the hearing impaired.
+We provide interpreter and translation services for our non-English speaking patients and the hearing impaired.
 If you are in need of these services, please ask a hospital staff member who can assist you.
 There are TTY units located in the emergency department and the administrative coordinator’s office for the hearing impaired.
-In the event that you have a concern regarding this process, please contact the interpreter coordinator at ext.
+In the event that you have a concern regarding this process, please contact the interpreter coordinator; call ext.
 8005.